 Coca-Cola – 1886

-This week’s Throwback Thursday is all about the world renowned Coca-Cola Company!
+This week’s Marketplace Spotlight is all about the world renowned Coca-Cola Company!
 Founded in 1886 by Dr. John S. Pemberton, the beverage that is bought by millions every day started as an experimental drink sold in a local Atlanta pharmacy.
 In an attempt to popularize the drink, Pemberton’s friend and bookkeeper, Frank Mason Robinson, handed out coupons for free beverages.
 He also created the recognizable Coca-Cola logo in 1885.

 Dr. Pemberton died two short years after starting his famous company, and never got to see his legacy that still lives on.
 As popularity grew, Coca-Cola wanted to serve even more groups of people.
 Rabbi Tobias Geffen of Atlanta kept receiving questions from other rabbis across the country inquiring if Coca-Cola was kosher for year-round consumption.
 The company provided him with the secret Coca-Cola formula, just as long as he kept the ingredients to himself.
 He saw that the beverage was made with tallow, or beef fat, as well as a grain that was not permissible during the Jewish holiday Passover, and suggested the company change them to vegetable-based kosher ingredients.
 The formula was tweaked, and in 1935, Coca-Cola was certified kosher.